Hypokras/python-course/responses/01-environment.md

 ## Check that Python is installed

 Your machine may already have Python, or you might need to install it.
+We also want to check that the right version of Python is present.
 To find out, go to your command line terminal and type: `python -V`

+Make sure to use a capital `-V` or you'll get something very different.
+If you get an error or have a version less than 3, try this: `python3 -V` (again with the capital `-V`).

 If you see your Python version displayed, you’re all set.
 Otherwise, you’ll need to [download Python](https://www.python.org/downloads/) for your operating system.
+Make sure it's Python 3, as previous versions are deprecated.

 ## Check that Git is installed